 Even longer ago, I was an undergraduate at Princeton University, where my independent work was advised by Michael Damron and John Burgess.

-You can reach me at dmitriy [dot] kunisky [at] yale.edu, or in person in Office 339 at 17 Hillhouse Avenue (the Yale Institute for Network Science).
+You can reach me at dmitriy [dot] kunisky [at] yale.edu, or in person in Office 1321 at 219 Prospect Street (Kline Tower).